 In our adjusted analysis, pre-COVID depression was associated with Long COVID symptoms.
-Importantly, we found that anxiety and depression scores did not increase after COVID among those with pre-infection baseline surveys, suggesting that individuals with depression may be at elevated risk of Long COVID.
-One prior study from three large cohorts identified that depression, anxiety, perceived stress, and loneliness measured before the pandemic were associated with post-COVID conditions, although we found that anxiety decreased among those with Long COVID.29 Our findings are consistent with studies that lack pre-infection assessments that have found concurrent depression or anxiety to be associated with Long COVID symptoms.^{10,11,28,30,31} Further research into mechanisms of how depression may be an antecedent factor to Long COVID are needed.
-Fluvoxamine, a selective serotonin reuptake inhibitor (SSRI), may have protective effects in acute SARS-CoV-2 infection,^{32,33} but understanding whether treatment with antidepressants or naltrexone34 may prevent or treat Long COVID requires clinical trials.35
+More importantly, we found that anxiety and depression scores did not increase after COVID among those with preinfection baseline surveys, suggesting that individuals with depression may be at elevated risk of Long COVID.
+One prior study from 3 large cohorts identified that depression, anxiety, perceived stress, and loneliness measured before the pandemic were associated with post-COVID conditions, although we found that anxiety decreased after SARS-CoV-2 infection among those with and without Long COVID [29].
+Our findings are consistent with studies which lack preinfection assessments that have found concurrent depression or anxiety to be associated with Long COVID symptoms [10, 11, 28, 30, 31].
+Further research into mechanisms of how depression may be an antecedent factor to Long COVID are needed.
+Fluvoxamine, a selective serotonin reuptake inhibitor, may have protective effects in acute SARS-CoV-2 infection [32, 33], but understanding whether treatment with antidepressants or naltrexone [34] may prevent or treat Long COVID requires clinical trials [35].